Quantum Algorithm for Approximating Maximum Independent Sets: Diffusion and annealing in solution trees

-With $\theta$ changing, different independent sets are assigned different energies, according to the secondary Hamiltonian.
-During slow evolution, we can expect the system approaching to a quasi-thermal equilibrium state which favors larger overlaps with lower energy eigenstates.
-Since the MISs and the solutions close to them have lower energies at $\theta=\pi$, they have higher probabilities.
-The quantum process, by allowing superpositions, enables more efficient exploration of a shattered solution landscape.
-This is likely the reason that our quantum algorithm can outperform classical algorithms as indicated by our numerical results.
+Quantum evolution, by allowing superpositions, can enable more efficient exploration of a shattered solution landscape.
+All the candidates appear as components in the wave function.
+In our context, different independent sets are assigned different energies according to the secondary Hamiltonian.
+During slow evolution, we can expect the system - which starts cold, and plausibly remains so, to approach a quasi-thermal equilibrium state, favoring larger overlaps with lower energy eigenstates.
+Since low energies correspond, at the conclusion of the evolution, to approximate maximum independent sets, with high probability they will appear as the result of the final measurement.
+This argument is far from rigorous, but it makes the striking numerical results presented above appear less mysterious.

+It has been rigorously established that quantum diffusion can hold advantages over classical random walk for a special types of decision trees\cite{QTree}.
+In the future, it will be important to investigate further why and in what circumstances quantum diffusion is more effective than its classical counterpart.